Select the best women’s tennis racket according to your skill level and requirements.

 Tips for Success

-Does Your Racquet Choice Matter?
+Does Your Racket Choice Matter?

 Getting started with a racquet can be as simple as going for an affordable model or jumping right into a higher-priced performance model, but you shouldn’t feel compelled to spend hundreds immediately.